Glossary

 - Data Parallelism (DP)

 - A distributed training strategy where the full model is replicated across \(N\) devices, each processing a different shard of the batch.
-Requires an all-reduce synchronization step after each backward pass.
-Scales well for smaller models.
+Requires an AllReduce synchronization step after each backward pass to average gradients.
+Scales well for models that fit in a single device’s memory.
+See also Tensor Parallelism, Pipeline Parallelism, and 3D Parallelism.
+Slides: Vol II Ch 5 – Distributed Training

 - Dispatch Tax

-- The constant per-operation overhead of launching a GPU kernel (e.g., CUDA kernel launch overhead, typically 0.01–0.1 ms).
+- The constant per-operation overhead of launching a GPU kernel (typically 0.01–0.1 ms for CUDA kernel launch).
 Becomes significant at small batch sizes where kernel launch time dominates actual compute time.
+Captured as the additive term in the Iron Law.
+Slides: Vol I Ch 12 – Benchmarking

 F